wenbobao/PPiOS-Rename/README.md

       "_OBJC_CLASS_$_n9z", referenced from:
           objc-class-ref in GRAppDelegate.o

 You might also see `unresolved external` linker errors, e.g. if you used a C function and named an Objective-C method using the same name.
-It will lead to a linker error (*unresolved external*).

 These errors usually mean that *PPiOS-CG* obfuscated a symbol that needs to be excluded for some reason.
 You can find the symbol by searching `symbols.json` or `symbols.h` for the referenced symbol (`n9z`, in this example) to see what the original name was.
 Then you can exclude the symbol via command-line arguments to the Analyze phase, via one of the two mechanisms below.

-In this example, if `n9z` had mapped to `PSSomeClass`, you would simply add `-F '!PSSomeClass'` to your arguments when running `--analyze`.
+In this example, if `n9z` had mapped to `PSSomeClass`, you would add `-F '!PSSomeClass'` to your arguments when running `--analyze`.

 #### Class / Protocol filter
-You can exclude an entire class or protocol by using the `-F` argument in the Analyze phase.
+You can exclude an entire class or protocol by using the `-F` option in the Analyze phase.
 For example:

     -F '!APH*' -F '!MC*' -F '!F?Box'